-Members Voluntary Liquidation or MVL - Advice on ending the life of a solvent company and the tax benefits
+Members Voluntary Liquidation (MVL) - Advice on ending the life of a solvent company and the tax benefits

-Where the life of a solvent company is to be brought to an end a Members Voluntary Liquidation, or MVL, is the most popular method that is used.
-A MVL is sometimes known as a "solvent liquidation" as all creditors are paid in full and the surplus is then distributed to the shareholders.
+When the life of a solvent company needs to be brought to an end, a Members Voluntary Liquidation, or MVL, is the most popular method that is used in the UK.
+A MVL is also sometimes known as a "solvent liquidation" as all creditors are paid in full and the surplus is then distributed to the shareholders.
 The main reason why a Members Voluntary Liquidation, or MVL, is used is to obtain the benefit of much lower tax rates on the capital you extract from your company.

 Capital returned to shareholders in a liquidation is taxed at capital gains tax rates, and therefore at a lower rate than if the funds were taxed as dividends or taken as salary.